Intention - Episode 1

 “No, Blueshift.
 And I have asked you to call me Yhotqlavia many times.
 I can chill-temper the rage ore into resentment ingots, which may be suitable for creating nihilism when bombarded with the right psionic energy.
 Nihilism is exotic psionic energy.
 If I can synthesize it, I can use it to create bosons and fermions.
 I require matter to fuel my reality engines.
 If they fail, we will be deconstructed into abstract concepts.”

-The red Psy was all around them as the hurtled towards the psylestial object the ship had targeted.
+The red Psy was all around them as they hurtled towards the psylestial object the ship had targeted.
 Around them were many more, smaller psylestial objects, perpetually colliding and shattering, sometimes creating more rage beasts in the process.

 Carlyle had put on her black and purple normalizer suit, which contained the surreal stabilizers they needed to survive in the Psy.
 The suit was pretty much just a tight overall from tough carbon-psy composite fiber with a helmet and the stabilizer pack on their back.
 Blueshift’s suit was white and orange.

-As the psylestial object, which looked like a small, amber planetoid, sitting within the vast red Psy of sector rage, approached, Blueshift could see rage beasts noticing and approaching them.
+As the psylestial object, which looked like a small, amber planetoid, sitting within the vast red Psy of sector rage, neared, Blueshift could see rage beasts noticing and approaching them.
 “Carlyle, rage beasts!”
 He drew his tomahawk, ready to fling it at anything that got too close.

 “Duh,” Carlyle’s voice came in his mind.
 “These weirdos are really aggressive.”